 Now, are you ready find out how easy this is?

 How To Wash Your Hair With Clay

-As I mention in my ebook, DIY Organic Beauty Recipes, there are a few things you need to know before getting started.
+There are a few things you need to know before getting started.
 First, store bought shampoos usually have a pH level of around 5-6, which closely matches your hair’s natural pH.
 While this is a good thing, it is most often achieved using toxic surfactants such as sodium lauryl sulfate.

 Clay, on the other hand, has a much higher pH which can leave hair dull and gummy.
 Fortunately it’s very simple to restore your hair’s natural pH after washing – simply follow with the shine boosting rinse listed below!

 Another consideration when transitioning to natural shampoo is the use of silicone in many commercial brands.
 Silicone coats the hair much like plastic to give it slip and shine.
 If you have been using a shampoo with silicone or other chemicals your hair will need to detox – a process that can take up to a few weeks depending on the types of product previously used.
 During this process hair can feel very dry and tangle easily.
 As the follicles shed the coating they will begin to be able to drink in moisture, but this can take time.

 Also, keep in mind that your hair’s needs can change over time.
 I alternate between this and my other homemade shampoo’s based on the needs of my hair.
 If it is feeling a little dry I use Sweet Orange & Honey shampoo from my ebook.
 If it is feeling a little oily I use the clay.